Toro snags $4M seed investment to monitor data quality – TechCrunch

 The round was co-led by Costanoa Ventures and Point72 Ventures with help from a number of individual investors.

-Company co-founder and CEO Kyle Kirwin says the startup wanted to bring the kind of automated monitoring we have in applications performance monitoring products to data.
+Company co-founder and CEO Kyle Kirwan says the startup wanted to bring the kind of automated monitoring we have in applications performance monitoring products to data.
 Instead of getting an alert when the application is performing poorly, you would get an alert that there is an issue with the data.

-“We’re building a monitoring platform that helps data teams find problems in their data content before that gets into dashboards and machine learning models and other places where problems in the data could cause a lot of damage,” Kirwin told TechCrunch.
+“We’re building a monitoring platform that helps data teams find problems in their data content before that gets into dashboards and machine learning models and other places where problems in the data could cause a lot of damage,” Kirwan told TechCrunch.

 When it comes to data, there are specific kinds of issues a product like Toro would be looking at.
 It might be a figure that falls outside of a specific dollar range that could be indicative of fraud, or it could be simply a mistake in how the data was labeled that is different from previous ways that could break a model.